-Looking ahead, the next major legislative hurdle is the April 27th deadline for bills to pass key policy committee votes, so many of the pending bills may soon be materially amended.
+Looking ahead, now that the deadline to introduce new bills has expired, the next major legislative hurdle is the April 27th deadline for bills to pass key policy committee votes, so many of the pending bills may soon be materially amended.

-In the interim, below is a summary of the key employment-related bills that are currently pending in Sacramento.
+In the interim, below is an overview of the recent agency and legislative enactments, followed by a summary of the key employment-related bills that are currently pending in Sacramento.